Home » Substitutes » Best Substitute For White Wine Vinegar

 Cooking Tip:

-Use ¾ tablespoon of grape juice mixed with ¼ tablespoon of vinegar to replace white wine vinegar.
+Add ¾ tablespoon of grape juice to ¼ tablespoon of vinegar to replace white wine vinegar.

 10. White Vinegar

-You can use white vinegar as a replacement in your dishes if you’re in a pinch.
-However, with the lack of sweetness and a high level of sour acidity, it should be a last resort.
-White vinegar will need to be adjusted to resemble the taste of white wine vinegar more closely.
+But, with the lack of sweetness and a high level of acidity, it should be a last resort.
+White vinegar alone does not resemble the taste of white wine vinegar.

-When using white vinegar as a replacement, you’ll need to add a small amount of sugar to mimic the sweetness presented by white wine vinegar.
-You may also want to add a small splash of water as well to help mellow out the sourness brought by the acidity.
+This will mimic the sweetness of white wine vinegar.
+You may also want to add a small splash of water to help mellow out the sourness brought by the acidity.

 Pros